tytydraco/yessleep/out/A_month_after_I_died_my_wife_resurrected_me.md

 Should I go home?
 I can’t run and hide for the rest of my life.
 I think I have to stop her.

-____
-My update from the comment section:
+&#x200B;

+UPDATE:

 You’re right.
 I can’t run from it.
 As I received a flood of replies, I found myself overcome with guilt.
 My wife made a desperate decision, and it came with an unimaginable price.
 That’s why I’ve been browsing the internet to find some sort of explanation for what happened to her.
 Perhaps I can stop her.
 Perhaps I can also save her.

 Earlier this morning, I found something.

 I was starting to give up on my online research, but a particular forum recommended a gothic bookstore not too far from the city.
 They have a library section with various books detailing the history of the occult.
-Apparently, they have things you won’t read on the internet.
+Apparently, they have information you won’t find on the internet.

-Bingo.

 I drove straight there and waited for the store to open at 9am.
 The little old lady seemed shocked to see a customer waiting at the door, bright and early.
 Her name was Greta.
 She was warm and helpful, unlike the sinister shopkeeper I’d pictured in my head.
 I didn’t tell her about my wife, but I asked about a creature that could do the things my wife has been doing.

 Greta’s eyes widened.
-I could swear the bookstore darkened.
-She asked me how I’d come to know of such an unearthly power.
+I was sure the bookstore darkened.
+The lady asked me how I’d come to know of such an unearthly power.
 I didn’t answer.
-I just repeated that I needed to know about it.
-Greta nodded and beckoned for me to follow her to the shelves of books.
-She picked up a dusty, leather-bound book that was entitled ‘Veilbreaking’.
+I just repeated that I needed answers.
+Greta nodded and beckoned for me to follow her.
+From a shelf in a forgotten crevice of her store, she picked up a dusty, leather-bound book that was entitled ‘Veilbreaking’.

 “Do you know somebody who has broken the veil?”
 Greta asked, her eyes swimming with terrified tears.